-A.5.3.1 Starting principles for the suretyship fee
+A.5.3.1 Starting principles for the suretyship fee(borgtochtprovisie)

-- The consumer pays a suretyship fee of 0.4% on the principal of the full loan in the following situations: - If the consumer takes out an NHG-backed loan to buy the home. - If the consumer has a home and refinances a non-NHG-backed loan with an NHG-backed loan. - If the consumer has a home and a non-NHG-backed loan and increases this with an NHG-backed loan. - In the following situations the consumer pays a suretyship fee of 0.4% on an increase: - If the consumer increases an NHG-backed loan with an NHG-backed loan. - If the consumer refinances an NHG-backed loan with an NHG-backed loan and increases it. - In those situations, we calculate the suretyship fee on the difference between two amounts: - The principal of the new NHG-backed loan - The outstanding portion of the existing NHG-backed loan - If the consumer has built up value in an accumulation product that is linked to the NHG-backed loan, the consumer will not pay suretyship fee on the accumulated value. - If all or part of the suretyship ends, the consumer will not be refunded any suretyship fee. - If the consumer buys a home subject to a ground lease arrangement or with buyer support (previously: 'discount arrangement') without additional capital risk, the consumer will only pay a suretyship fee on the full loan, i.e. not on the value of the land or the support portion (previously: 'discount portion'). - If the consumer buys a home subject to a ground lease arrangement or with buyer support with additional capital risk, the consumer will pay a suretyship fee on the full loan and on the value of the land or the support portion.
+- The consumer pays a suretyship fee of 0.6% on the principal of the full loan in the following situations: - If the consumer takes out an NHG-backed loan to buy the home. - If the consumer has a home and refinances a non-NHG-backed loan with an NHG-backed loan. - If the consumer has a home and a non-NHG-backed loan and increases this with an NHG-backed loan. - In the following situations the consumer pays a suretyship fee of 0.6% on the increase: - If the consumer increases an NHG-backed loan with an NHG-backed loan. - If the consumer refinances an NHG-backed loan with an NHG-backed loan and increases it. - In those situations, we calculate the suretyship fee on the difference between 2 amounts: - The principal of the new NHG-backed loan - $\circ$ ~ The outstanding portion of the existing NHG-backed loan - If the consumer has built up value in an accumulation product that is linked to the NHG-backed loan, the consumer will not pay suretyship fee on the accumulated value. - If all or part of the suretyship ends, the consumer will not be refunded any suretyship fee. - If the consumer buys a home subject to a ground lease arrangement or discount arrangement without additional capital risk, the consumer will only pay a suretyship fee on the full loan, i.e. not on the value of the land or the discount portion. - If the consumer buys a home subject to a ground lease arrangement or discount arrangement with additional capital risk, the consumer will pay a suretyship fee on the full loan and on the value of the land or the discount portion.

-Go to nhg.nl for a list of all the ground lease arrangements and buyer support options accepted by NHG, and what arrangements have additional capital risk.
+Go to nhg.nl for a list of all the ground lease and discount arrangements accepted by NHG (lijst met geaccepteerde erfpacht- en kortingsconstructies), and what arrangements have additional capital risk (aanvullend vermogensrisico).
 You can also find more information there on the meaning of the terms used.